1960 Florida Gators football team: Before the season

-Primary source: 2015 Florida Gators Football Media Guide
+During the season

-Attendance figures: University of Florida 1961 Football Brochure.
+Days before their second game of the season would officially begin, a gambler named Aaron Wagman and a University of Florida student named Phil Silber were arrested due to an attempted bribe at fullback Jon MacBeth before their season-opening game against their in-state college rivals in Florida State University began.
+These arrests would help lead to the full discovery of what eventually was called the 1961 NCAA University Division men's basketball gambling scandal, led by former NBA All-Star Jack Molinas.
+That game would later be played without a hitch, though MacBeth would help later testify in court in order to maintain his innocence throughout the situation.

 Postseason

 The Gators capped their first-ever nine-win season with a hard-fought 13–12 victory over the twelfth-ranked Baylor Bears in the Gator Bowl on New Year's Eve 1960.
 In the Gator Bowl, the Gators defense halted a 75-yard drive by Baylor on the half-yard line in the first quarter, then set the stage for two second quarter touchdowns.
 Baylor dropped a pass for the two-point conversion and the win, and quarterback Libertore was voted game MVP.